 - Indiana Division of Mental Health Addiction

-IVBHN was originally funded by a 2011-2014 Federal Office of Rural Health Policy Rural Health Network Development grant.
-It is now sustained with funds from monthly provider fees that are contracted on a five-year basis.
+ASPIN Veteran's Services was originally funded by a 2011-2014 Federal Office of Rural Health Policy Rural Health Network Development grant.
+It is now sustained with funds from monthly provider fees that are contracted on a 5-year basis.

 - Access to trained VA mental and behavioral health therapists